adgut1509/ProjektZaliczeniowy/docs/parent1/child2.md

 In CAT tools, termbases are databases that consist of pairs of multilingual terms stored in a list.
 They work like glossaries - you can access them when your translation requires you to do so.

-Term bases usually include specific words and phrases that the you are *required* to translate in a particular way.
+Term bases often include specific words and phrases that the you are *required* to translate in a particular way.

 ## **Links**